 It’s a comedy.
 (I guess?
 I didn’t find it very funny.)

 You’ll read them, and the whole time you’ll just be saying NO NO NO, this isn’t how they are.
 It would never be like this.
 And that’ll tell you all you need to know.

 Another small issue is that Jerry Trainor is a lot taller than Miranda Cosgrove.

 But that’s just how it is.
 He’s tall.
 She’s short.
 In real life it’s unlikely one sibling would be that much taller than the other one.
 (And Jennette McCurdy is even shorter, so again I get to call on the Spencer/Sam shippers.)

-So the great thing about iCarly, and about Spencer and Carly in particular, is how much I just genuinely love them both.
+I just genuinely love both Carly and Spencer so much.
 I think they’re both fantastic.
 I wish I was Carly.
 I wish they were in my life.
 I wish they were my family, or my friends.
 I think they make the world a brighter place.
 I don’t just find them entertaining – I love them.
 And that makes it so much fun to ship them.

 OK, so several pages later we finally get at the meat.
 Anything that might be considered an introduction is over.